RESEARCH

 Credit access is limited in rural areas, especially in developing economies.
 Using a novel three-stage experimental design in Pakistan, first, we document that bank lending only serves a small fraction of rural credit demand.
 Second, we test the importance of information and enforcement technology frictions for limiting bank lending by randomly varying loan contractual terms across farmers.
 We find that enforcement technology is the primary friction for limiting bank lending.
 Third, using a final survey, we document that farmers tend to correctly identify the financial consequences of non-repayment.
 Fourth, our results suggest one possible solution to overcome this financial friction—a motivated and interlinked intermediary.

-Financing Repeat Borrowers: Designing Credible Incentives for Today and Tomorrow, [pdf] with Piruz Saboury (University of Houston) Under review
+Financing Repeat Borrowers: Designing Credible Incentives for Today and Tomorrow, [pdf] with Piruz Saboury (University of Houston)

 We analyze relationship lending when borrower cash flows are not contractible and the costs of intermediation vary over time.
 Because lenders provide repayment incentives to borrowers through the continuation value of the lending relationship, borrowers will condition loan repayment on the likelihood of receiving loans in the future.
 Therefore, the borrower’s beliefs about the lender’s future liquidity become an important component of the borrower’s repayment decision.
 Consequently, the possibility of high lending costs in the future weakens repayment incentives and causes an inefficient under-provision of credit.
 Moreover, as the likelihood of a prolonged period of high liquidity cost increases, the adverse effect of future liquidity constraints on today’s lending decisions exacerbates.
 We discuss the application of our model to the case of microfinance.

-Efficient Public Good Provision in Networks: Revising the Lindahl Solution [pdf]
+Efficient Public Good Provision in Networks: Revising the Lindahl Solution [pdf].

 The provision of public goods in developing countries is a central challenge.
 I examine a model where each agent’s effort provides heterogeneous benefits to the others, inducing a network of opportunities for favor-trading.
 I focus on a classical efficient benchmark — the Lindahl solution — that can be derived from a bargaining game.
 Does the optimistic assumption that agents use an efficient mechanism (rather than succumbing to the tragedy of the commons) imply incentives for efficient investment in the technology that is used to produce the public goods?
 To show that the answer is “no” in general, we give comparative statics of the Lindahl solution which have natural network interpretations.
 We then suggest some welfare-improving interventions.